MicrosoftDocs/power-platform/power-platform/admin/powerplatform-api-create-service-principal.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

 Authenticating via username and password is often not ideal, especially with the rise of multifactor authentication.
 In such cases, service principal (or client credentials flow) authentication is preferred.
+This can be done by both registering a new service principal application in your own Azure Active Directory tenant and then registering that same application with Power Platform.

 ## Registering an admin management application
 First, the client application needs to be registered in your Azure Active Directory (Azure AD) tenant.
 To set this up, review the [Authentication](programmability-authentication.md) article for Power Platform APIs.